mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 ## Stats & Tips

-This post isn't to say what's expected to seen.
+This post isn't to say what's expected to be seen.
 More on how to inspect symbols.
 And have a way to validate the impact of changes you made.

 You might think well I have to go through the entire app archive process and that's a lengthy process.
 You might have to do that ultimately.
 But an alternate way is to just: